The Best Way to Finding Your Silver Lining in a Dark Pandemic Cloud

-We know that many have painstakingly risked their lives to save others and for that we are truly grateful, and alas, sadly families have endured immense pain of losing their loved ones.
-Leadership is not a straightforward task and it is easy to say that if response times were quicker or warning signs had been heeded, that we may have eased some of the devastation to humanity and the economy.
+We know that many have painstakingly risked their lives to save others and for that we are truly grateful, and alas, sadly families have endured the immense pain of losing their loved ones.
+Leadership is not a straightforward task and it is easy to say that if response times were quicker or warning signs had been heeded, that we may have eased some of the devastations to humanity and the economy.
 Fact is, we can only do the best at the present time with the current resources to hand.

 Never one to dwell on the doom and gloom Clwyd Probert hinted that though many industries have suffered and may continue to do so in the future, we can start to put a positive spin on the impact COVID has had.
 Specialising in lead generation, customer acquisition and client engagement Clwyd suggests, to turn it around we have to analyse how it has affected the way in which we now interact digitally with businesses.
-Once loaded with this new found information, companies can then harness it and implement their knowledge to connect the correct product and/or services to prospective consumers.
+Once loaded with this newfound information, companies can then harness it and implement their knowledge to connect the correct product and/or services to prospective consumers.

 Changing the way we interact digitally, forever!

-When lockdown was announced, how many of us instantly turned to the internet to use search engines, apps and streaming services upon our digital devices?
+When the lockdown was announced, how many of us instantly turned to the internet to use search engines, apps, and streaming services upon our digital devices?
 Unless living totally off the grid, I would say the overwhelming majority of us participated in that act, and according to Open Vault Broadband Insight Report:

 ‘The first quarter of 2020 saw increased broadband consumption rates from 273.5GB to 402.5GB.
 That’s a 47 percent increase from the same period last year’

-This is an astronomical increase, and has created a generational group now described as ‘power users’, which refer to those who are consuming over 1TB of data.
+This is an astronomical increase and has created a generational group now described as ‘power users’, which refer to those who are consuming over 1TB of data.
 That amount of data is huge and indicative of the way in which we now access products and services digitally.
 The COVID19 pandemic has changed our digital consumption in such a substantial way, that it will probably be permanent!
 No way we hear you say, well let’s take a glimpse.

 During this time many of us have had to work remotely from home to maintain income, home school our young online to uphold education levels, and have digital doctor appointments and web-based diagnosis for health preservation.
 We have endlessly binged streaming services for our entertainment and used relevant apps and online services teamed with device technology to stay connected with the ones we love and cherish.
-All this, and we haven’t even began to mention the time spent ordering goods online, food through takeaway apps or scrolling through social media platforms!
+All this, and we haven’t even begun to mention the time spent ordering goods online, food through takeaway apps, or scrolling through social media platforms!
 If you didn’t think you were digitalised or digitally reliant, you can now see that everything we have been doing or surviving with through this period is somehow directly linked to, or reliant on digital consumption.
 Clwyd is extremely grateful for his line of work and points out: